PerfectlySoft/Perfect-NIO/README.md

 This example create a route `/foo` which returns a Foo object.
 The Foo is converted to JSON and sent to the client.

+### HTTPOutput

+Considering a complete set of routes as a function, it would look like:

+`(HTTPRequest) -> HTTPOutput`

+<a href="httpoutput">`HTTPOutput`</a> is a protocol which can optionally set the HTTP response status, headers and body data.
+Several concrete HTTPOutput implementations are provided for you, but you can add your own custom output by implimemnting the protocol and returning your object.

+Built-in HTTPOutput types include `HTTPOutputError`, which can be `throw`n, JSONOutput, TextOutput, and BytesOutput.

 *TBD:*

 * Static file output